BIGCAT-COVID19/ISMB2021-workshop/practical/workflow1.md

 ----

 We'll work in breakout rooms with 3-4 people.
+Go through the workflow, try to write the missing code when needed, work together and discuss the questions.

 *How to get started:*
 - Go to https://bigcat-covid19.github.io/ISMB2021-workshop/practical/workflow1/workflow1.nb.html